humanprotocol/human-protocol/docs/Fortune-v1.md

 # Questions:
 ***When would the exchange oracle be slashed?
 Who could request the slashing?***

+***How can a Recording Oracle validate that the received fortunes are coming from a specific Exchange Oracle?***

 ***When would the reputation oracle be slashed?
 Who could request the slashing?***